Mount Airy, North Carolina: 2010 census

+Arts and culture

 Mayberry

-Actor Andy Griffith was born in Mount Airy, and the town is considered to have been the basis for Mayberry, the setting of the TV shows The Andy Griffith Show and Mayberry R.F.D..
+Actor Andy Griffith was born in Mount Airy, and the town is considered to have been the basis for Mayberry, the setting of the TV shows The Andy Griffith Show and Mayberry R.F.D.

 The community holds an annual "Mayberry Days" celebration during the last weekend of September; 30,000 attended in 2009, and 90,000 attended for the show's 50th anniversary in 2010.
 The University of North Carolina at Greensboro estimates the town receives $5 million each year as a result.
 Surviving members of the cast, along with family members of other cast members, often visit.
-The 2012 event was slated to have Karen Knotts (Don's daughter) and George Lindsey Jr. (eponymous son of the actor who portrayed Goober).
+The 2024 event was slated to have a special appearance by Karen Knotts, Don's daughter.

-Several Ford Galaxie police cars, painted to resemble those used on the show, give rides to guests.
+Several Ford Galaxie police cars, painted to resemble those used on the show, gave rides to guests.
 A barber shop has been named "Floyd's."

 The Andy Griffith Museum, founded in 2009 by Emmett Forrest, attracts 200 visitors a day.
 The 2,500-square-feet museum, located half a mile from Griffith's childhood home, houses the world's largest collection of Andy Griffith memorabilia.